PiotrSiatkowski/zustand-lite/README.md

   structured data is important.
 For deeper properties it might be more convenient to auto generate getters and setters for deeply nested properties as well. **(partially done with hooks, entire state is selected for get from version 3.0.0, setters still generated for level one only)**
-- createPlugin function that will automatically infer types from the usage without the need of specifying types yourself, avoiding repetitiveness.
 - Ability to specify equality function for extended getters.
 It's possible now, but requires to import hook from 'zustand' package, which is suboptimal **(available from version 3.0.0 with use() function or deep auto-generated selectors.
 Still no possible for custom getters)**.